'Poster boy' for neo-Nazi group jailed

 Read more stories from across Yorkshire

-Sentencing, Mrs Justice Cheema Grubb said: "It is simply an act of birth that you are white and another man is black but you regard yourself as superior.
+Sentencing him to four years and three months in jail, Mrs Justice Cheema Grubb said: "It is simply an act of birth that you are white and another man is black but you regard yourself as superior.

+The court was told this would be added on to a 30-month jail term he is already serving for violent clashes with left wing activists in Liverpool in 2016.

 "You are not someone who is content to seethe in private at the fact that people of other races are free and can thrive in peace."